Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 Exercising After Nose Job

-Generally, you should refrain from any heavy physical activity for four to six weeks (depending on the type of surgery) after rhinoplasty.
+Generally, you should refrain from any heavy physical activity during your nose job recovery for up to six weeks (depending on the type of surgery) after rhinoplasty.
 Lifting heavy weights is also not recommended during recovery as it can cause extra swelling and bruising.
-You can go swimming, walking, road-biking, or jogging two weeks after the surgery, but you should avoid ball games such as basketball, volleyball, or even martial arts for a year as you may get hit on the nose.
+You can go swimming, walking, road-biking, or jogging two weeks after the nose surgery, but you should avoid ball games such as basketball, volleyball, or even martial arts for a year as you may get hit on the nose.

 Returning to Work After Rhinoplasty